ncke/fractals/README.md

 **Figure 1.** The main bulb of the Mandelbrot set.
 `mandelbrot -2.0 -1.25 2.5 2.5 250 900 > op.ppm`

+## Command line reference.

+`mandelbrot XORIG YORIG WIDTH HEIGHT MAXITS PIXELS` streams P3 format image data to the standard output.

+`XORIG`  the x-coordinate of the lower-left corner of the region to be plotted in the complex plane.
+`YORIG`  the y-coordinate of the lower-left corner of the region.
+`WIDTH`  the width of the plot in the complex plane.
+`HEIGHT` the height of the plot in the complex plane.
+`MAXITS` the maximum number of iterations before assuming set membership.
+`PIXELS` the width of the result image in pixels (height is determined to match the aspect ratio of the region).

 ## What are fractals?
 Fractals are a kind of shape.
 Unlike ordinary shapes, such as squares and circles, a fractal has the property of self-similarity.
 This means that no matter how deeply you zoom in on some piece of the fractal, the original motif continues to emerge at an ever smaller scale.